 Foot abnormalities are the most consistent features of Jackson-Weiss syndrome.
 The first (big) toes are short and wide, and they bend away from the other toes.
 Additionally, the bones of some toes may be fused together (syndactyly) or abnormally shaped.
 The hands are almost always normal.

+Some individuals with Jackson-Weiss syndrome have hearing impairment.
 People with Jackson-Weiss syndrome usually have normal intelligence and a normal life span.